-In addition the Appeal Tribunal may, in its absolute discretion, give each of the Appellant, and the Investigation Committee an opportunity of being heard before it.
+In addition the Appeal Tribunal may, in its absolute discretion, give each of the Appellant, the Complainant(if there is one) and the Investigation Committee an opportunity of being heard before it.
 Any such hearing shall be in public unless, in light of the written submissions received by the Tribunal, the Tribunal is of the opinion that it would be inappropriate to hold such hearing in public.